 Weight limit: 20 pounds each

-- Velcro attachments are secure, versatile, rattle-proof and break-proof even on rough ground
+- Hook and loop attachments are secure, versatile, and rattle-proof even on rough ground

-- Roomy enough for long or complex trips but won’t tempt you to overpack too horrendously
+- Just-right size: roomy enough for long or complex trips but won’t tempt you to overpack too horrendously

 - Lightweight construction won’t add too much weight to your bike